ydgma/StoringBooks/README.md

 * Use a seperate database when testing DAO.
 * Create a teardown to clear test data created.
 * Add css to view pages
-* implement functionality to view/edit and delete books
+* implement functionality to edit books